Paying US Expat Taxes as an American Abroad

 - Exclude other income types from US taxation using a valid tax treaty

-There is one catch in regards to foreign investment income; that it can be classified as PFIC investments.
+One catch in foreign investment income; that it can be classified as PFIC investments.
 These will not be eligible for the favorable 20% US capital gains taxation.

 When to File Form 2555 – The FEIE

 First off, what is the Foreign Earned Income Exclusion (FEIE)?
 FEIE is an expat tax benefit, allowing qualifying expats to exclude up to $112,000 in 2023 from their 2022 US taxable income.

 MyExpatTaxes advises expats to use the Foreign Earned Income Exclusion if:

 |MyExpatTaxes advises expats to use the Foreign Earned Income Exclusion if:|

 |They pay low to no income tax in their host countries.|

 |They do not have or plan on having children, who will register for US Social Security Numbers.|